packatino/ghost/README.md

 Ghost is a lightweight web service made with [Vapor](https://github.com/vapor/vapor).

 ## The Dream
-My dream is to create web services with [Swift](https://github.com/apple/swift) that can be built and run on common Linux servers.
-This little example service is my first step to reach that goal.
+My dream has been to create web services with [Swift](https://github.com/apple/swift) that can be built and run on common Linux servers.
+With this little example service I have reached that goal!
+The Ghost can be built and run with Ubuntu and is also available on [Docker Hub](https://hub.docker.com/r/packatino/ghost/)!
 Feel free to contribute and use it also for your own experiments.

 ## Build and Run